William Barleycorn: Studying in Barcelona

 In 1884 he became listed as one of the regular ministers, and studied in Barcelona for two years to obtain his Spanish teaching certificate.
 He became the visible leader of Santa Isabel's Fernandino community by the 1890s, and served as a patriarchal remnant of the Anglophone and Protestant influence on the island.

-In his honor, a 40 ft, $300 monument was erected in a Protestant cemetery near the Krio settlement Clarence Cove.
+In his honour, a 40 ft, $300 monument was erected in a Protestant cemetery near the Krio settlement Clarence Cove.

 Bubi primer

 Barleycorn compiled the first Bube primer in 1875 along with co-missionary William B. Luddington.

-Two copies of Bubi na English primer compiled by William B. Luddington and William N. Barleycorn, 1875, are available for consultation in SOAS Library.
+Two copies of the Bubi na English primer compiled by William B. Luddington and William N. Barleycorn (1875) are available for consultation in SOAS Library.